aloshy0/WayHub/README.md

 ### What the installer does:
 1. **Verifies Dependencies**: Scans your system for all required tools and libraries (such as `waybar`, `wofi`, `networkmanager`, `bluez`, `python-dbus`, etc.), and asks for permission to install missing ones using `pacman`.
 2. **Backs Up Existing Configurations**: If you already have configurations or scripts in `~/.config/waybar/` or `~/.config/wofi/`, the installer automatically creates safe, timestamped backups (e.g., `config.jsonc.YYYYMMDD_HHMMSS.bak`) before proceeding.
-3. **Installs Configurations & Scripts**: Copies the custom config files and scripts (including the Wi-Fi/Bluetooth menu scripts and the background Bluetooth agent helper) to your config directory and marks the scripts as executable.
+3. **Installs Configurations & Scripts**: Copies the custom config files and scripts (including the Wi-Fi/Bluetooth menu scripts, battery helper, and autohide daemon) to your config directory and marks the scripts as executable.
 4. **Reloads Waybar**: Sends a `SIGUSR2` signal to active instances of Waybar, updating your status bar styling immediately without requiring a system reboot.

 ---